nmvalera/cfg-loader/CONTRIBUTING.rst

     ├── .gitignore               # List all files pattern excluded from git's tracking ├── .gitlab-ci.yml           # GitLab CI script
     ├── .travis.yml              # Travis CI script
-    ├── AUTHORS                  # List all contributors to the package ├── CHANGES                  # Changelog listing every changes from a release to another ├── CONTRIBUTING.rst         # Indicate the guidelines that should be respected when contributing on this project ├── Makefile                 # Script implement multiple commands to facilitate developments
+    ├── CHANGES                  # Changelog listing every changes from a release to another ├── CONTRIBUTING.rst         # Indicate the guidelines that should be respected when contributing on this project ├── Makefile                 # Script implement multiple commands to facilitate developments